Machine Translation Quality Estimation

 What Pangeanic adds to translation quality estimation

-Pangeanic MTQE connects quality estimation with enterprise machine translation, document workflows, human review, data operations and model evaluation.
+Pangeanic MTQE connects quality estimation with enterprise machine translation, document workflows, human review, AI data operations, model evaluation and Deep Adaptive AI Translation.
 The result is a quality layer that can be governed, integrated and adapted to real multilingual production.

 Reference-free evaluation